pakal/rsfile/README.txt

-To install RockSolidTools packages, simply copy them to a folder of your python path (eg. site-packages), and enjoy.
+To install RockSolidTools packages, simply copy them into a folder of your python path (eg. site-packages), and enjoy.